Skip to code content (skip section selection)

 (B) Applicability.
 This subsection shall apply to any newly constructed commercial or residential building or major renovation to an existing building, as defined by San Francisco Green Building Code Section 202.

-(i) All projects shall commit, as a condition of approval, to fulfilling all on-site electricity demands through any combination of on-site generation of 100% greenhouse gas-free electricity and purchase of electricity from 100% greenhouse gas-free sources for a period of not less than 25 years from issuance of entitlement.
+(i) All projects shall commit, as a condition of approval, to fulfilling all on-site electricity demands through any combination of on-site generation of 100% greenhouse gas-free electricity and purchase of electricity from 100% greenhouse gas-free sources for a period of not less than 25 years from issuance of the first construction document.

 (ii) The Planning Department, after consulting with the Public Utilities Commission, Department of Building Inspection, and the Department of the Environment, shall adopt rules and regulations to implement this subsection.

-(6) Lot Coverage.
+(A) Lot Coverage.
 For residential uses, the rear yard requirements of Section 134 of this Code shall not apply.
-Lot coverage is limited to 80 percent at all residential levels, except that on levels in which all residential units face onto a public right-of-way, 100 percent lot coverage may occur.
-The unbuilt portion of the lot shall be open to the sky except for those obstructions permitted in yards pursuant to Section 136(c) of this Code.
+Lot coverage is limited to 80 percent at all levels containing residential uses, except that on levels that include only lobbies and circulation areas and on levels in which all residential uses, including circulation areas, are within 40 horizontal feet from a property line fronting a street or alley, up to 100 percent lot coverage may occur.
+The unbuilt portion of the lot shall be open to the sky except for those obstructions permitted in yards pursuant to subsections (1) through (23) of Section 136(c) of this Code.
 Where there is a pattern of mid-block open space for adjacent buildings, the unbuilt area of the new project shall be designed to adjoin that mid-block open space.

 (7) Lot Merger Restrictions.